jcd023/PhotoFood/README.md

 # SWENG894
+This was originally a university project that I have decided to continue working on.
-# Initial Repository for SWENG 894
+# Initial Repository for PhotoFood